Items you absolutely need if you’re traveling with a baby

 We have several more detailed reviews and advice posts covering you through the years of baby travel.
 Why not pop on over and read next:

-- Your first time flying with a baby; Everything you need to know from booking seats to dealing with a baby on board
+- Your first time flying with a baby; Everything you need to know, from booking seats to dealing with a baby on board long-haul flights.

 - Hiking with a baby – essential baby gear for hiking before you fit the trails

-- What to pack in a first aid kit when travelling with a baby and young children
+- What to pack in a first aid kit when traveling with a baby and young children

 - Summer sun protection for infants – dealing with the sun and heat on a family vacation